-Senators continue to reach out to the SEO and to the Assistant SEO and General Counsel for advice and opinions, as well as to ask for clarifications and to raise questions concerning their obligations under the Code.
-This year, the SEO and the Assistant SEO and General Counsel provided 141 verbal and written opinions and advice to senators.
-This is a substantial decline from the previous year when 243 opinions were provided.
+Senators continue to reach out to the SEO for advice and opinions, as well as to ask for clarifications and to raise questions concerning their obligations under the Code.

+This year, we provided 134 verbal and written opinions and advice to senators.
+This is a slight decline from the previous year during which time 141 opinions were provided.